 Sources

-This resource draws on guidance and research from Qualtrics, Gallup, Culture Amp, Lattice, SHRM, and academic research on engagement, burnout, and turnover intention.
+This resource draws on accessible guidance from Qualtrics, Gallup, Culture Amp, and Lattice, plus linked research where noted.

 Benchmarks and thresholds vary by vendor, survey design, company size, and organizational context.
 Treat the numbers in this resource as practical rules of thumb rather than universal standards.